-The Scottish Government opposes the cultivation of GM crops which could damage Scotland's rich environment and would threaten our reputation for producing high quality and natural foods.
-It would diminish Scotland's image as a land of food and drink.
+The Scottish Government opposes the cultivation of Genetically Modified (GM) crops which could damage Scotland's rich environment and threaten our reputation for producing high quality and natural foods.
+The Scottish Government believes GM cultivation would diminish Scotland's image as a land of food and drink.

 SASA also provides a diagnostic testing service for the GM Inspectorate.

-Advances in molecular biology in the mid 1970s enable the genetic material of an organism (either DNA or RNA) to be altered using methods that do not occur in nature and these alterations can be replicated and/or transferred to other cells or organisms.
+Advances in molecular biology made in the mid 1970s enable the genetic material of an organism (either DNA or RNA) to be altered using methods that do not occur in nature.
 These alterations are known as genetic modification (GM) and plants, animals or microbes resulting from such modifications are known as genetically modified organisms (GMOs).
-GM covers a variety of gene insertion techniques which have been applied worldwide in human and veterinary medicine, horticulture, agriculture and as whole products, or ingredients, in food and feed production.
+GM covers a variety of techniques which have been applied worldwide in human and veterinary medicine, horticulture, agriculture, biotechnology and for research purposes.

 GM raises important safety issues for human health and protection of the environment.
-Scottish and UK GM legislation requires that these are addressed at every stage of a GMOs or its product’s development, starting in the laboratory through to commercial production (see UK GM Regulatory Framework).
+European, Scottish and UK GM legislation requires that these are addressed at every stage of a GMO’s (or GMO product’s) development, starting in the laboratory through to commercial production (see the GM Regulatory Framework page).

-Compliance with the above legislation regulations is established by official inspection.
-Non-compliance with consent conditions can lead to enforcement action including, where necessary, forwarding cases to the Procurator Fiscal Service.
-SASA took responsibility for the inspection and enforcement of the deliberate release and marketing of GMOs (principally crops plants) in Scotland in May 2000.
-At that time, the Central Science Laboratory (CSL) was contracted by Defra to carry out the equivalent inspection and enforcement service for England and Wales.
-CSL was merged along with a number of Defra’s delivery divisions and Inspectorates to form the Food and Environment Research Agency (Fera).
+Compliance with the above regulations is established by official inspection.
+Non-compliance with consent conditions can lead to enforcement action including forwarding cases to the Procurator Fiscal Service where necessary.
+SASA has taken responsibility for the inspection and enforcement of the deliberate release and marketing of GMOs (principally crops plants) in Scotland since May 2000.
+For England and Wales, GM inspection and enforcement services for the deliberate release of GMOs are provided for Defra by the Animal and Plant Health Agency (APHA).

 EU legislation on seeds (notably Directive 2002/53/EC on the Common Catalogue of varieties of agricultural plant species and 2002/55/EC on the marketing of vegetable seed) requires national authorities that have agreed to the marketing of seed of a certain variety on their territory to notify the acceptance of the variety to the European Commission.
 Seed legislation also requires that genetically modified varieties must be authorised in accordance with EU Directive 2001/18/EC before they are included in the Common Catalogue and marketed in the EU.